 Combined Cadet Force (CCF)

 The Combined Cadet Force is open to all pupils in the Fourth Form and above: many pupils also join the CCF on entry to the Sixth Form.
 In 2019/2020 there were over 80 pupils in the CCF.
 There are two sections, the Army Section and the RAF Section, and the organisation operates out of The Martyn Garner Building for Outdoor Education on the Field of Mars.
-The weekly parades take place on Monday after school and there is NCO training for pupils in the Sixth Form during Enrichment on Monday period 3.
+The weekly parades take place on Monday after school and there is NCO training for pupils in the Sixth Form during Enrichment.
 In addition, there are many opportunities throughout the year to be involved in various activities.
 These can include camps in the summer and at Easter, military training weekends, signals training days, shooting competitions, flying and gliding.
-The activities of the CCF are often linked in with the Duke of Edinburgh’s Award Scheme, and some of the activities can count towards the completion of an award.
+The activities of the CCF are often linked in with the Duke of Edinburgh’s Award Scheme, and some activities can count towards the completion of an award.

 Duke of Edinburgh Award Scheme